Kotlin/kotlinx-kover/README.md

                 includes += "com.example.verify.*" // override class inclusion rules
                 excludes += listOf("com.example.verify.subpackage.*") // override class exclusion rules
             }
-            overrideAnnotationFilter { // override common annotation filter excludes += "*verify.*Generated" // classes and functions marked only by these annotations will be excluded from this rule
+            overrideAnnotationFilter { // override common annotation filter (filtering will take place only by the annotations specified here) excludes += "*verify.*Generated" // declarations marked only by these annotations will be excluded from this rule
             }

             bound { // add rule bound